Dracula (Hammer film series)

-Dracula is the title of several horror film series centered on Count Dracula, who is accidentally resurrected, bringing with him a plague of vampirism, and the ensuing efforts of the heroic Van Helsing family to stop him.

-Hammer Horror film series (1958–1974)

-The original series of films consisted of nine installments, which starred iconic horror actors Christopher Lee and Peter Cushing as Count Dracula and Doctor Van Helsing, respectively.
-The series of films is part of the larger Hammer Horror series.
+Dracula is a British horror film series produced by Hammer Film Productions.
+The films are centered on Count Dracula, bringing with him a plague of vampirism, and the ensuing efforts of the heroic Van Helsing family to stop him.
+The original series of films consists of nine installments, which starr iconic horror actors Christopher Lee and Peter Cushing as Count Dracula and Doctor Van Helsing, respectively.
+The series is part of the larger Hammer horror oeuvre.